Gunboat Capitalism

 These trainings are complementary to coursework in statistics and econometrics.
 While statistics and econometrics courses generally focus on theory and mathematics, we teach the nuts and bolts of statistical computing.
 We developed these trainings in collaboration with our Pipeline Partners to prepare students not only for academic social science research, but also for data science careers in government, nonprofits, and the private sector.

 One of our favorite free resources for learning econometrics is the Econometrics Academy, founded by Dr. Ani Ketchova.
 Also, Gary King has posted his introductory quantitative methods course (targeted at first-year graduate students).
-For R resources complementary to these materials, we are big fans of this online textbook, and this list of resources by topic.
-We also like Andrew Heiss's data visualization course
+A great way to learn R is this free R course from Codecademy.
+For other R resources complementary to these materials, we are big fans of this online textbook, and this list of resources by topic.
+We also like Andrew Heiss's data visualization course.

 The modules below are designed to be completed in order, but some skipping around is definitely possible.
 Each module contains: